coffeeroaster/unstoppable-web2.0/README.md

 #### Start it back up (production env)

 * Update [akash/deploy-sample.yml](akash/deploy-sample.yml) with updated ENV variables (namely the **BACKUP_SKYNET_URL** )
-* Redeploy to Akash following the `step 3` in this guide.
+* Redeploy backend to Akash following the `step 3` in this guide.
-* Front END URL
+* If using Handshake (Step 5) Use the same Front END URL.

 ## Database replication next steps

 * Investigate [NuCypher](https://nucypher.com) for better key management
 * Look into [SkyNet registry](https://siasky.net/docs/?javascript--node#setting-data-on-the-registry) for a simpler way to provide backup / restoration.
-Right now, each provision to Akash requires updating the
+Right now, each provision to Akash requires updating a new SkyLink URI.
+Using a Skylink Registry will allow the container to use a consistent `skyns URL` to retrieve the latest backup for ease of use.

 ---